How Mediation Services Work and When They Are the Right Next Step for Resolving Conflict

 While mediation is a versatile tool, it is not appropriate for all circumstances.
 For example, mediation may not be the best option in cases involving significant power imbalances, domestic violence where safety is a concern (without proper safeguards), or when one party is unwilling to participate in good faith.
 Screening for such issues is a crucial step before proceeding with mediation.

-Mediation is Not a Quick Fix
+Mediation is not a quick fix

 While mediation is often faster and less expensive than litigation, it still requires time, effort, and a willingness from all parties to engage in the process.
 Complex disputes may require multiple sessions to reach a resolution.